zodastone/ALttPDoorRandomizer/README.md

 #### Level 3 (Coming soon)
 Same as Level 2 plus Dungeon Lobbies are shuffled

+## KeyDropShuffle

+--keydropshuffle in CLI

+Adds 33 new locations to the randomization pool.
+The 32 small keys found under pots and dropped by enemies and the Big Key drop location are added to the pool.
+The keys normally found there are added to the item pool.
+Retro adds 32 generic keys to the pool instead.

 ## Map/Compass/Small Key/Big Key shuffle (aka Keysanity)